metaplex-foundation/metaplex-program-library/README.md

 sugar validate
 ```

-if your assest are in a folder named `assets` or:
+if your assets are in a folder named `assets` or:

 ```bash
 sugar validate <ASSETS_DIR>